-Ethiopia: Abiy names cabinet as pressure from US, EU mounts | DW | 06.10.2021
+Ethiopia: Abiy names Cabinet as pressure from US, EU mounts | DW | 06.10.2021

 Abraham is Tigrayan, one of dozens of ethnic groups in Ethiopia.

-It is "symbolically interesting" to see a Tigrayan appointed as defense minister, said Kjetil Tronvoll, a professor of peace and conflict studies at Norway's Bjorknes University College who closely follows Ethiopia's politics.
+It is "symbolically interesting" to see a Tigrayan appointed as defense minister, Kjetil Tronvoll, a professor of peace and conflict studies at Norway's Bjorknes University College who closely follows Ethiopia's politics, told DW over the phone from Oslo.

 "But I don't think it will be looked upon from the Tigrayan constituency as a kind of an olive branch," Tronvoll said.

-Abraham is seen by many Tigrayans as having "sold out", Tronvoll said, when he assumed the position as interim administrator of Tigray earlier this year after Ethiopia's parliament declared the regional Tigray leadership illegal.
+Tronvoll said many Tigrayans saw Abraham as having "sold out" when he assumed the position as interim administrator of Tigray earlier this year after Ethiopia's Parliament declared the regional leadership illegal.

-The peace ministry, which oversees all civilian security agencies, such as the police, also has a new chief.
-Benalf Andualem, the head of the Prosperity Party's Secretariat, is viewed as one of Ethiopia's most powerful figures after Abiy.
+The Peace Ministry, which oversees civilian security agencies such as the police, also has a new chief.
+Benalf Andualem, the head of the Prosperity Party's secretariat, is viewed as one of Ethiopia's most powerful figures after Abiy.

-"It might appear in the sense that Abiy is bunkering down and circling the wagons, putting even more loyalists into these very prominent ministries [of defense and peace]," Tronvoll told DW on the phone from Oslo.
+"It might appear in the sense that Abiy is bunkering down and circling the wagons, putting even more loyalists into these very prominent ministries [Defense and Peace]," Tronvoll said.

-Abiy's office touted the fact that three new cabinet members hail from opposition parties, saying on Twitter this reflected a "commitment to inclusivity".
+Abiy's office touted the fact that three new Cabinet members hail from opposition parties, saying on Twitter that this reflected a "commitment to inclusivity".

-For Yonas Aday from Addis Ababa University, the new cabinet is something to "congratulate" Ethiopia's government on.
+Yonas Aday, who researches peace and security expert at Addis Ababa University, told DW that the new Cabinet is something to "congratulate" Ethiopia's government on.

-But analysts don't believe the new ministers will initially do much to soften Abiy's hardline approach.
+But analysts don't believe that the new ministers will initially do much to soften Abiy's hard-line approach.

-"If anything, Abiy was at his most vulnerable leading up to the elections [in June] and leading up to his inauguration," said Hudson, a former diplomat in the Horn of Africa region and now a senior fellow at the Atlantic Council, a US think tank.
+"If anything, Abiy was at his most vulnerable leading up to the elections and leading up to his inauguration," Hudson, a former diplomat in the Horn of Africa region and now a senior fellow at the Atlantic Council, a US think tank, told DW.

-"With that behind him, I think he's going to be even more empowered and emboldened to continue to pursue this course of action [in Tigray]," said Hudson.
+"With that behind him, I think he's going to be even more empowered and emboldened to continue to pursue this course of action [in Tigray]," Hudson said.

 Ethiopia faces growing international condemnation over its handling of the conflict in Tigray, home to 6 million people.

-The United States and several European states, including Britain and France, were behind calls for Wednesday's scheduled UN Security Council meeting about Ethiopia's expulsion of the UN officials for "meddling".
+The United States and several European countries, including Britain and France, were behind calls for Wednesday's scheduled UN Security Council meeting about Ethiopia's expulsion of the UN officials for "meddling."

-The expulsion came after the officials raised concerns about the government stopping medicine, food and fuel from entering Tigray, where hundreds of thousands of people face famine-like conditions.
+The expulsion came after the officials raised concerns about the government's stopping medicine, food and fuel from entering Tigray, where hundreds of thousands of people face faminelike conditions.

 Only about 11% of the trucks needed to transport life-saving food have entered the region since mid-July, the UN said last week.